-The most striking factor of the Aboriginal Tent Embassy protests was the stark difference between reports of the events and the reality, writes Tracker editor Amy McQuire.
+The most striking aspect of the Aboriginal Tent Embassy protests, which sprung onto the media’s radar on Survival Day, was the stark difference between the reports of the events, and the reality.

 This week, 2000 people made their way to the tent embassy to camp on the land where four Aboriginal men had helped change the course of Aboriginal political history 40 years prior.
 On January 26, 1972, Michael Anderson, Billie Craigie, Bertie Williams and Tony Coorie staked their claim on the lawns opposite Old Parliament House, in a historic protest for land rights.
 Yesterday, Aboriginal people and their non-indigenous supporters came together to celebrate that occasion, and protest against the succeeding decades that brought little change.

 The day began with a well-attended protest through the heart of Canberra.
 Starting at the Australian National University, the rally wound its way through the city, to Parliament House, and back to the Tent Embassy.
 It was peaceful, but lively, and mirrored the concerns of those four men in 1972.
 Men, women and children marched peacefully alongside the police escorts, calling for “Land Rights Now”.

 By the end of the day, that protest would be forgotten, replaced by images of an “angry mob” that had “trapped” the Prime Minister and opposition leader in a Canberra restaurant.

 I was at the tent embassy at the time we heard of Tony Abbott’s comments.
 Abbott had responded to the 40th anniversary by stating it was time the tent embassy move on: